-Use the #1 external navigator to toggle between GPS and VOR/LOC source types.
+Use either the #1 or #2 external navigator to toggle between GPS and VOR/LOC source types.

 2.3.2 VERTICAL DEVIATION (GLIDESLOPE) INDICATOR - ILS SOURCE

 The Vertical Deviation (Glideslope) Indicator (VDI) appears to the left of the altimeter (PFD page) and to the right of the compass rose (HSI page) whenever an ILS frequency is tuned in the active NAV field of an external navigator.
 A green diamond acts as the VDI, like a glideslope needle on a conventional indicator.
 If a localizer frequency is tuned and there is no glideslope signal, "NO GS" is annunciated.